betterscientificsoftware/bssw.io/Site/About.md

 ## Site Use Policies
 2 sentences about site use policies goes here + link to the [BSSw Policies](Policies.md).

-## BSSw Contributors
-We encourage community contributions Better Scientific Software; see details at [What To Contribute](WhatToContribute.md) and [How To Contribute](HowToContribute.md).
-See the list of current contributors [link to Contributors page -- coming from Parallactic?]

 ## BSSw Editorial Team

 David Bernholdt<br/>